 Fixed and Variable Expenses

 As the name itself suggests, fixed expenses do not change in value.
-The amount you need to spend remains the same for a particular period of time.
+The amount you need to spend remains the same for a particular period.
 For example, rent paid would usually be fixed for a year or more.
 Similarly, salaries are unlikely to change for at least a year or six months.
 These are fixed expenses whose value will not change.

 Variable expenses are those whose value can change at any time.
 For example, the electricity bill depends on how much power you consume.
 It can vary depending on the season.
 E.g., using more heating during winter.